JPEG Format & Compression

 How does the JPEG compression?

 The image data are almost always redundant, ie, they contain repeating patterns, which can be summarized for lossless compression: from the second occurrence of the same pixel sequence is sufficient to refer to the first occurrence, which requires much less storage space.
 The best-known compression method of this type is developed by Lempel, Ziv and Welch (LZW), as, for example, programs such as WinZip and StuffIt on the PC! is based on the Macintosh.
 GIF images are always LZW compressed TIFF and a format with a vast number of variations can also be the compression of image data according to LZW.
-This lossless methods are very effective when it comes to compressing images with flat, sharply defined structures, but typical photos can thus shrink only slightly.
+This lossless methods are very effective when sodium bicarbonate comes to compressing images with flat, sharply defined structures, but typical photos can thus shrink only slightly.
 Large compression factors can be achieved only with lossy (“lossy”) procedures to save the image data not only compact, but to further reduce memory consumption omit data whose absence does not make a significant difference for the image impression.
 A lossy image compression sacrifices a portion of the original image quality in order to save disk space, and because many image details are invisible to the human observer, be ignored or viewed as unimportant, you can reduce the file size quite dramatically before the quality is clearly visible deteriorated.

 For more than a decade, which is developed by the “Joint Photographic Experts Group,” named after this body JPEG method the dominant lossy compression method.
-The JPEG file format is JFIF beside the GIF graphics format widely used on the Internet, as well as Adobe’s PDF format and Apple’s PICT support the compression of image data according to the JPEG method.
+The interior decorators JPEG file format is JFIF beside the GIF graphics format widely used on the Internet, as well as Adobe’s PDF format and Apple’s PICT support the compression of image data according to the JPEG method.
 Since version 6.0, Photoshop can even save TIFF images JPEG compressed when.
 Even at the cost of incompatibility with other image editing programs For digital cameras, JPEG / JFIF is next to the TIFF standard graphics format.

 Despite the many advantages of JPEG, which are responsible for the universal success of this compression method, it also brings with it some inherent disadvantages.
 Although one can image files often compress to one-tenth of their original size without loss of image quality noticeable, but at higher compression JPEG typical artifacts are visible: where to change the colors in small steps, dissolve the image into square blocks of color on, while showing high-contrast contours ghosting.